 24.but now, he has a perpetual priesthood because he lives forever.

-25. Therefore, he is able also to save completely and forever those who come to God through him, seeing that he is always alive to make intercession for them.
+25. Therefore, he is able also to save completely and forever those who come to God through him, seeing that he is living always to make intercession for them.

 27.who does not need, as those high priests, to offer sacrifices daily, first for their own sins and then for those of the people, for this he did once for all when he offered up himself.